Amarthgul/studentCalculator/Physics/Circuits/README.md

 Calculate Resistance given volt and ampere, return unit in Ohm.

 Support `str` and numbers.
-When using numbers, by default the first number is ampere second is volt.
+When using numbers, by default the first number is ampere,and the second is volt.
 ```python
 R('15 mA, 5V')    #return 333.33333333333337
 R(15, 5)          #return 0.3333333333333333